tempesta-tech/tempesta/README.md

 Let's see a simple example to understand Tempesta filtering.

-Firstly, run Tempesta with enabled [Frang](#Frang) and put some load onto the system to make Frang generat a blocking rule:
+Firstly, run Tempesta with enabled [Frang](#Frang) and put some load onto the system to make Frang generate a blocking rule:

         $ dmesg | grep frang
         [tempesta] Warning: frang: connections max num. exceeded for ::ffff:7f00:1: 9 (lim=8)